-C99 specifies two possible methods by which an implementation can handle special cases such as those in Table E-1.
-An implementation indicates which of the two methods it supports by defining the identifier math_errhandling to evaluate to an integer expression having the value MATH_ERRNO (1) or MATH_ERREXCEPT (2) or the bitwise "or" of these.
+C99 specifies two possible methods by which an implementation can handle special cases such as those in Table 41, "Special Cases and libm Functions," on page 184.
+An implementation indicates which of the two methods it supports by defining the identifier math\errhandling to evaluate to an integer expression having the value MATH\ERRNO (1) or MATH\ERREXCEPT (2) or the bitwise "or" of these.
 (These values are defined in <math.h>.)
-If the expression (math_errhandling & MATH_ERRNO) is nonzero, then the implementation handles cases in which the argument of a function lies outside its mathematical domain by setting errno to EDOM and handles cases in which the result value of a function would underflow, overflow, or equal infinity exactly by setting errno to ERANGE.
-If the expression (math_errhandling & MATH_ERREXCEPT) is nonzero, then the implementation handles cases in which the argument of a function would underflow, overflow and handles cases in which the result value of a function which the argument of a function lies outside its mathematical domain by setting errno to a function lies outside its mathematical domain by setting errno to a function lies outside its mathematical domain by raising the invalid operation exception and handles cases in which the result value of a function would underflow, overflow or equal infinity exactly by raising the underflow, overflow, or division-by-zero exception, respectively.
+If the expression (math\errhandling & MATH\ERRNO) is nonzero, then the implementation handles cases in which the argument of a function lies outside its mathematical domain by setting errno to EDOM and handles cases in which the result value of a function would underflow, overflow, or equal infinity exactly by setting errno to ERANGE.
+If the expression (math\errhandling & MATH\ERREXCEPT) is nonzero, then the implementation handles cases in which the argument of a function lies outside its mathematical domain by raising the invalid operation exception and handles cases in which the result value of a function would underflow, overflow or equal infinity exactly by raising the underflow, overflow, or division-by-zero exception, respectively.

-On Oracle Solaris, <math.h> defines math_errhandling to be MATH_ERREXCEPT.
-Although the functions listed in Table E-1 may perform other actions for the special cases shown there, all libm functions---including the float and long double functions, complex functions, and additional functions specified by C99---respond to special cases by raising floating-point exceptions.
+On Oracle Solaris, <math.h> defines math\errhandling to be MATH\ERREXCEPT.
+Although the functions listed in Table 41, "Special Cases and libm Functions," on page 184 may perform other actions for the special cases shown there, all libm functions - including the float and long double functions, complex functions, and additional functions specified by C99 - respond to special cases by raising floating-point exceptions.
 This is the only method for handling special cases that is supported uniformly for all C99 functions.

 Finally, note that there are three functions for which either C99 or SUSv3 requires different behavior from the Oracle Solaris default.
 The differences are summarized in the following table.
 The table lists only the double version of each function, but the differences apply to the float and long double versions as well.
 In each case, the SUSv3 specification is followed when a program is linked with -xc99=lib and the Solaris default is followed otherwise.